- Bamaga

 Why we visit

-When we work closely with Aboriginal and Torres Strait Islander peoples and communities, applicants can take part in the blue card application or submission processes in person.
-Meeting with our mob has resulted in more blue cards being issued and ensuring the risks posed by someone’s criminal history have been mitigated.
+When we work closely with Aboriginal and Torres Strait Islander peoples and communities, applicants can take part in the blue card application or submission process in person.

 List of remote communities we service